 The Township leases various equipment through lease arrangements.
-One of the lease agreements qualify as a capital lease for accounting purposes and, therefore has been recorded at the present value of the future minimum lease payments as of the inception date.
+One of the lease agreements qualify as a financed purchase for accounting purposes.
 Payments are made from the funds that purchase the assets.
-The asset acquired through a capital lease is a 2016 Western Star Truck Model No. 4700 with plow and equipment at a cost of \$146.033.
+The assets acquired through this financed purchase are cardiac monitors at a cost of \$51,266.84.